PiiXiieeS/dockerfiles/moodle/README.md

 ## Usage

-Go to folder wither dockerfile and build container:
+Go to folder with the dockerfile and build container:

 ```
 docker build -t moodle .